ryanfarber/logger/README.md

 # rf-logger

-A simple logger utility with a save function.
+A simple logging utility with a save function.

 ### Options
 If you want to save, the logs to a file, use `{ save: true }`.